acfr/RobustNeuralNetworks.jl/README.md

 When including files in our `src/` folder, the order often matters.
 I have tried to structure the `include` statements in `RecurrentEquilibriumNetworks.jl` so that we only ever have to include code once, in the main file.
 Please follow the conventioned outlined in the comments.

 The source files for our package are al in the `src/` folder, and are split between `src/Base/` and `src/ParameterTypes/`.
 The `Base/` folder should contain code relevant to the core functionality of this package.
 The `ParameterTypes/` is where to add different versions of REN (eg: contracting REN, Lipschitz-bounded REN, etc.).
-See `src/ParameterTypes/general_ren.jl` for an example.
+See below for further documentation.

 Once you have written any code for this package, be sure to test it thoroughly.
 Write testing scripts for the package in `test/`:
 - See [`Test.jl`](https://docs.julialang.org/en/v1/stdlib/Test/) documentation for writing tests